Story About Kim K Being ‘Heartbroken’ Over Ryan Seacrest Sexual Assault Scandal Is Fake, ‘Gossip Cop’ Reports

 — Mashable (@mashable) March 5, 2018

-Despite the allegations, Seacrest held his regular position as E!’s lead Oscar red carpet correspondent before this year’s ceremony on March 4 at The Dolby Theatre..
+Despite the allegations, Seacrest held his regular position as E!’s lead Oscar red carpet correspondent before this year’s ceremony on March 4 at the Dolby Theatre.